 FAQ: 2026 CRA mileage rate

-Expected announcement for the 2026 CRA mileage rate
+When were the 2026 CRA mileage rates announced?

 Do I have to use the CRA mileage rate, or can I claim actual expenses?